eofs/django-activity/README.md

 Django Activity
 ====================

-Generate and display streams of activity like many social site does.
+Generate and display streams of activity like many social sites does.